gilch/hissp/docs/tutorial.rst

     #> {'foo':2}
     >>> {'foo': 2}
     {'foo': 2}

-Only single-quoted or triple single-quoted strings are allowed inside of literal data structures.
-(And only double-quoted strings outside.)

 You can nest these to create small, JSON-like data structures which can be very useful as inputs to macros,